 Students will be split into groups in order to develop projects assigned by the tutors.
 This stage will be dedicated to digital and physical model making.
 Several software (Rhino, Grasshopper, Photoshop) and various fabrication techniques, including laser cutting and 3D printing, will be used.
 Students will focus on the idea of “immaterial substance” and their research will be supported by a series of lecture on architectural precedents and cutting-edge researches._ _

 This stage is dedicated to the fabrication of a 1:1-scale structure relying on digital techniques.

 Lorenzo Vianello graduated in architecture in Italy in 2005.
-From 2005 to 2009 he collaborated with several firms, including OMA, Studio Fuksas and UNStudio.
+From 2005 to 2013 he collaborated with several firms, including Foster + partners, OMA, Studio Fuksas and UNStudio.
 From 2009 to 2011 he deepened his research, attending the Design Research Laboratory programme at the Architectural Association.
 Here he was guided by tutor Patrik Schumacher, partner at Zaha Hadid Architects, during the development of his final thesis.
 The theme of the thesis was a proto-tower, system of algorithms that generate projects of high-rises with optimized properties for different environments and functional programmes.
-Lorenzo currently is based in London and works as an architect at Foster and Partners and programme co-director of the AA Rome Visiting School.
+Lorenzo is currently a teacher at Oxford Brookes University and programme co-director of the AA Rome Visiting School.